-- At The five (5) Regular Members of the Commission shall include at least one member with Legal background (attorney, or paralegal (current or retired) - and at At-least one member with Financial a financial background. - Three Members from the Community-at-Large - B. No more than two (2) Regular Members may be affiliated with any one political party.
+- At least one member with Legal background (attorney, paralegal) - At least one member with Financial background. - Three Members from the Community-at-Large

+No more than two (2) Regular Members may be affiliated with any one political party.
 Both Alternate Members may not be affiliated with the same political party.
 At least one Regular Member and one Alternate Member shall be registered as an unaffiliated.

-Minority Representation shall apply separately to each of the subsets: Regular Members and Alternate Members. - C. Members and alternate members must be residents of the Town of Ledyard.
-No No Regular member or alternate Alternate member of the Ethics Commission shall: - A. Be a public Town official or public Town employee of the municipality; or an Town of Ledyard or be a member of the immediate family of any Town official; official; or employee of a quasi-public agency of the municipality. - B. Have held any elected Town or State Office office for a period of one (1)-year prior to being appointed to the Ethics Commission. - C. Hold office in a political party or political Be a member of a town committee. - D. Serve as a member of another Town agency, board, commission, council or committee. - E. Hold or campaign to seek any Town Office. - E. F. Have been employed by the Town for a period of one (1) prior to being appointed to the Ethics Commission.

-- G. Serve as an member of any other Town Committee, - Commission, or Board, or be part of the immediate family of any Town official or Town employee. - F. Have any beneficial interest or financial interest in matters before the Town or the Board of Education. - G. Have been found in violation of any federal, state, municipal or professional code of ethics.
+Minority Representation shall apply separately to each of the subsets: Regular Members and Alternate Members.

+Members and alternate members must be residents of the Town of Ledyard.
+No member or alternate member shall:

+- A. Be a public official or public employee of the municipality; or an official; or employee of a quasi-public agency of the municipality. - B. Have held any Town or State Office for a period of one(1)-year prior to being appointed to the Commission. - C. Hold office in a political party or political committee. - D. Serve as a member of another agency. - E. Hold or campaign to seek any Town Office. - F. Have been employed by the Town for a period of one (1) prior to being appointed to the Commission. - G. Serve as an member of any other Town Committee, Commission, or Board, or be part of the immediate family of any Town official or Town employee. - H. Have any beneficial interest or financial interest in matters before the Town or the Board of Education. - I. Have been found in violation of any federal, state, municipal or professional code of ethics.

-2. 3.
-Terms of Appointment
+3. Terms of Appointment

-- A. Members shall be appointed by the Town Council for a term of three (3) years and shall commence to serve their terms immediately upon appointment and shall serve until their successor has qualified or are is removed by the Town Council. - B. In making the original appointments under this ordinance, the Town Council shall designate two (2) regular members to serve for three (3) years, two (2) regular members to serve for two (2) years; one (1) regular member to serve for (1) year; one (1) alternate member to serve for three (3) years and one alternate member to serve for two (2) years.
-Thereafter, vacancies shall be filled for a three (3) year term. - C. Inaugural members shall be eligible to serve two (2) additional three (3) year term beyond his/her initial appointment. - D. Any vacancy on the Ethics Commission, other than by expiration of term, shall be filled for the unexpired portion of the term by the Town Council with priority given to maintain the structure above. - E. The Town Council may remove members for cause and fill the vacancy per Chapter III, Section 6 of in accordance with the Town Charter. - Cause for removal shall include, but is not limited to, an unexcused absence from three (3) consecutive meetings.
-It shall be the responsibility of the Chairman of the Ethics Commission to notify the Town council when a member has not properly performed his/her duties. - F. Within thirty (30) days of the appointment of thisthe Ethics Commission, an Organization Meeting of said Commissionorganizational meeting shall be held at which members shall choose a Chairman, Vice-Chairman, and a Secretary.
+Members shall be appointed by the Town Council for a term of three (3) years and shall commence to serve their terms immediately upon appointment and shall serve until their successor has qualified or are removed by the Town Council.

+In making the original appointments under this ordinance, the Town Council shall designate two (2) regular members to serve for three (3) years, two (2) regular members to serve for two (2) years; one (1) regular member to serve for (1) year; one (1) alternate member to serve for three (3) years and one alternate member to serve for two (2) years.
+Thereafter, vacancies shall be filled for a three (3) year term.

+Inaugural members shall be eligible to serve two (2) additional three (3) year term beyond his/her initial appointment.

+Any vacancy on the Commission, other than by expiration of term, shall be filled for the unexpired portion of the term by the Town Council with priority given to maintain the structure above.

+The Town Council may remove members for cause and fill the vacancy per Chapter III, Section 6 of the Town Charter.

+Cause for removal shall include, but is not limited to, unexcused absence from three (3) consecutive meetings.
+It shall be the responsibility of the Chairman of the Commission to notify the Town council when a member has not properly performed his/her duties.

+Within thirty (30) days of the appointment of this Commission, an Organization Meeting of said Commission shall be held at which members shall choose a Chairman, Vice-Chairman, and a Secretary.
 Any vacancy in any such office shall be filled by from its regular membership.